syphonetic/Powershell-LogExtractor/README.md

 # Powershell-LogExtractor

 This script mainly helps to automate the action of extracting all windows event and registry logs from a local system or a network from the Domain Controller.
+Exported files have a maxRecords variable to assist with the file sizing and all registry keys have their individual folders for easier navigation.
+The timeframe of the extracted logs can be modified from within the code (check the comments).

 How to run: